Ria424/developers-animatesdk-docs/Document_object/Document74.md

 #### Returns

-`Fill`; The [Fill object](../Fill_object/Fill_summary.md) specified by the *objectToFill* parameter, if successful; otherwise, it returns undefined.
+`Fill | undefined`; The [Fill object](../Fill_object/Fill_summary.md) specified by the *objectToFill* parameter, if successful; otherwise, it returns undefined.

 #### Description

-Method; retrieves the fill object of the selected shape or, if specified, of the Tools panel and Property inspector.
+Method; Retrieves the fill object of the selected shape or, if specified, of the Tools panel and Property inspector.

 #### Example